-Michael was a member of the European Science Foundation (ESF) Steering Committee for European Research Network for Investigating Human Sensorimotor Function in Health and Disease (ERNI-HSF), and is currently Co-Director of the Structured PhD in Perception, Cognition and Action, Co-Director of Structured PhD in Learning Sciences, and co-leader of the Health and Well-being priority theme at the Whitaker Institute for Innovation and Societal Change.
+Michael was a member of the European Science Foundation (ESF) Steering Committee for European Research Network for Investigating Human Sensorimotor Function in Health and Disease (ERNI-HSF), and is currently Co-Director of the Structured PhD in Perception, Cognition and Action, Co-Director of Structured PhD in Learning Sciences, and contributes to the Health and Well-being priority theme at the Whitaker Institute for Innovation and Societal Change.
 Over the past couple of years, Michael has increasingly focused on providing collective intelligence facilitation support to groups working to address complex issues across a variety of organizational and societal contexts.
 Michael writes a blog for Psychology Today and he can be found on Twitter and Linkedin.